raycast/extensions/extensions/do-not-disturb/README.md

 - Turn On - Turn on "Do Not Disturb"
 - Turn Off - Turn off "Do Not Disturb"
+- Toggle - Toggle "Do Not Disturb" status
 - Status - Get the current status of "Do Not Disturb"

 ## API